kyungchanlim/kyungchanlim.github.io/README.md

 ### Publications
 C.2.
 A Longitudinal Study of Vulnerable Client-side Resources and Web Developers' Updating Behaviors.\
-*The paper is under revision and will appear in the conference\
 ACM IMC’23: The 23rd Internet Measurement Conference.

 C.1.
 Dazzle-attack: Anti-Forensic Server-side Attack via Fail-free Dynamic State Machine. *Best Student Paper Award\